cigregret/lmop/content/Lost Mines of Phandelver/Organizations, Tribes, & Gangs/Lord's Alliance.md

 The **Alliance** has a hierarchy of roles, from general initiate to trusted advisor of each Alliance Leader.
 They are listed with short descriptions below, in order of lowest to highest:
 - Crow - Basic initiate, apprentice of someone ranked Stingblade or higher
-- Redcloak - Responsible member, given basic missions to complete solo/with other Redcloaks
 - Stingblade - Experienced member, given more complex missions and a Crow to train
 - Warduke - Veteran member, given difficult missions and tend to be publicly well-known
 - Lioncrown - Maximum 20 at a time; the Alliance Leaders, and their closest advisors.